GitFrog/git-training/lesson-6/01_LEC_Lesson6.md

 `git fetch` transfers changes from the remote and plops those changes into your local repository.
 By design `git fetch` will not attempt to reconcile changes with what's in your workspace. `git fetch` allows you to explore the remote changes in a more controlled manner.

-If, you wanted git to reconcile the changes, `git pull` will fetch, download, and immediately update the local repository to match the content on the remote.
+If, you wanted git to reconcile the changes, `git pull` will fetch, download, and immediately update the local repository to match the content on the remote.  `git pull` attempts both a fetch and a merge in one go.
+Having uncommitted changes locally in the workspace may cause conflicts.

 ![Overview of git data transport commands](assets/01b_git_data_commands_two_way.png)